 The Southeast Asian Art Academic Programme at SOAS

-The Southeast Asian Art Academic Programme is a transformational programme that aims to further the understanding and preservation of Buddhist and Hindu art and architecture in Southeast Asia.
-The Programme will support up to 80 scholarships over the next five years, fund three new fully endowed academic posts at SOAS and establish conferences, symposia and master-classes in London and Southeast Asia.
+The Southeast Asian Art Academic Programme is a transformational programme that aims to further the understanding and preservation of ancient to pre-modern Buddhist and Hindu art and architecture in Southeast Asia.
+The Programme supported over 90 scholarships between 2014 and 2019, funds three fully endowed academic posts at SOAS, as well as research and publishing initiatives, conferences, lectures and workshops in London and Southeast Asia.

 The Alphawood Scholarships

 The Alphawood Scholarships, administered through the Southeast Asian Art Academic Programme, are designed to bring outstanding Southeast Asian postgraduate students to SOAS to undertake Doctoral, Masters, Diploma or Certificate programmes which focus on ancient to pre-modern Buddhist and Hindu art and archaeology in Southeast Asia.